Priorities

 I firmly believe that every person has the right to bodily autonomy.
 I have consistently voted to ensure that access to abortion care, reproductive healthcare, contraception, and other family planning services are protected in Virginia.
 After the Supreme Court rolled back nearly 50 years of precedent with the Dobbs v.
 Jackson Women’s Health Organization decision in 2022, I recommitted myself to ensuring that all Virginians have access to high quality reproductive healthcare.

 Policies that restrict reproductive rights and access disproportionately affect low-income women and women of color.
 Reproductive health care tends to be extremely time-sensitive.
 We are already seeing maternal mortality rates increase – even as the only state in the south with no new restrictions on abortion.
 The rates are much worse in the states that have enacted new restrictions.
 I will always be a fierce advocate for reproductive rights and bodily autonomy.
-And it’s why I was proud to cast my vote in support of a constitutional amendment to enshrine every Virginian’s right to reproductive healthcare.
+I support the push for a constitutional amendment.

 I will continue to fight to ensure every person is able to decide how and when to start a family, to make birth control affordable and accessible to all, and to end pregnancy discrimination in the workplace.
 I know how important it is that we are able to make our own decisions for our bodies and futures, and I won’t back down in fighting for reproductive rights.